Cbiz17/poppy-idea-engine/README.md

 3. **Prompt Evolution**: AI instructions improve automatically
 4. **Performance Tracking**: Measure satisfaction over time

-You can see exactly how Poppy is learning in the admin dashboard.
+You can see exactly how Poppy is learning in the Poppy Lab.

 ## 🔒 Privacy & Security